skip to content

 Seminars & classes

-All students will take the core course, Debates in American History and Historiography.
-This module is run with weekly classes throughout the Michaelmas term and is designed to help students come to a foundational understanding of the key themes in American history, historiography, and methods.
+All students will take the core course, Concepts and Methods in American History (eight two-hour classes).
+This module runs weekly throughout Michaelmas term and is designed to help students come to a foundational understanding of the key themes in American history, historiography, and methods.

-Students will also select two modules from a list of options offered by the Faculty's seven MPhil courses.
-Typically, students will select one module in the Michaelmas term and one module in the Lent term.
-The courses offered each year may vary.
+Students will also select two modules from a list of options offered by the Faculty's MPhil courses: one in Michaelmas and one in Lent term.
+Each option consists of seven or eight two-hour classes.

-Students are also required to attend and participate in the weekly American History Research Seminar, which brings in a variety of impressive scholars in American history on a weekly basis.
+Students are also required to attend and participate in the weekly American History Research Seminar, which brings in a variety of impressive scholars in American history.
 Students are encouraged to ask questions and to engage with speakers.

 Lectures